Porgramming-Hero-web-course/batch-4-assignment-1-Niloy11111/blog-1.md

 };
 ```

-#### Here, the Experience type has both Vehicle and Info type properties included, that's why we have to give all four properties in the vehicleExperience object.
+#### Here, the Experience type has both Vehicle and Info type properties included, which is why we need to provide all four properties in the vehicleExperience object.